Bill LaForge: Hamilton Steelhawks

-After being fired from Vancouver, LaForge returned to junior hockey, coaching the Hamilton Steelhawks for the remainder of the 1984–85 OHL season as mid-season replacement for Dave Draper who continued as general manager.
-LaForge took over an under achieving team and built the into a physical presence.
+After being fired from Vancouver, LaForge returned to junior hockey, coaching the Hamilton Steelhawks for the remainder of the 1984–85 OHL season as mid-season replacement for Dave Draper.
+LaForge took over an under achieving team and built them into a physical presence.
 On March 9, the Hamilton Steelhawks played the Sault Ste.
 Marie Greyhounds in the televised OHL game of the week, that resulted in a bench-clearing brawl in the second period.
 A total of 164 minutes in penalties, including 14 fighting majors and 10 game misconducts were called.
 The Steelhawks were fined $2,000 and LaForge was suspended for the balance of the season, including the playoffs.
 The Steelhawks managed to finished fourth place in the Emms division and amass 1641 penalty minutes.

 LaForge returned behind the bench for the 1985–86 OHL season.
 The Steelhawks struggled in a rebuilding season as the team was mostly 17-year-olds.
 Hamilton finished seventh place in the Emms division and missed the playoffs, but managed to lead the league with 2060 penalty minutes.

 LaForge had a lot of returning players for the 1986–87 OHL season, and improved the team's record to second place Emms division.
 The Steelhawks accrued 1632 penalty minutes, fifth highest in the league.
 In the playoffs, Hamilton defeated the Guelph Platers four games to one in the first round, but were swept in four games by the Windsor Spitfires in the second round.

 In the 1987–88 OHL season, LaForge led the Steelhawks to a third-place finish in the Emms division, and led the league with 2232 penalty minutes.
 Ten different players on LaForge's team had at least 100 penalty minutes.
 In the playoffs, Hamilton defeated the North Bay Centennials four games to none in the first round.
 The Steelhawks defeated the London Knights four games to two in round two.
 In the third round, LaForge's team was swept out of the playoffs again in four games by Windsor Spitfires.